MattisLind/MK23xxCharGenReadout/README.md

 Please note that the contents of this example ROM is active low so that a binary 0 indicate a lit pixel.

+## PCB

 The first PCB had too small holes for the 24 pin ROM socket so it was not possible to fit a ZIF socket.
 I revised the PCB so that the new PCB have 1.0 mm holes rather than 0.8 mm.
 I think that this should work better but have not ordered any PCB to check.

+## Software

+The software is an Arduino sketch.
+I have been using (Arduino Core STM32)[https://github.com/stm32duino/Arduino_Core_STM32] library.
+The Bluepill is a STM32F103C6 and it is set to have USB enabled with serial support

+There is a #define SCROLL which can be set to either 0 or 1 if one want the fancier soft scroll rather than just showing each character.